 So later my husband explained that he didn’t leave dinner because it had been stolen.
 He had arrived home for lunch with meat and tortillas and heard some commotion in the goat corral.
 He went to investigate, leaving the goods hanging from his motorcycle handlebars.
 When he came back out front, only the tortillas remained.
 He had bought 60 pesos of meat, so that means more than an hour of work for someone or something to enjoy the meal.
 I suspect it was Chokis.
 Ni modo.

 That evening, after the goats were rounded up again and the horses stabled, we realized we still had no gas to cook supper or anything to cook for that matter.
 Ni modo.
 There was nothing to be done but head out for some tacos.
-Our high-stress day was made all better with a few tacos de tripa, bistek or chorizo (depending on the family member) and some nopales (cactus) and onions sauteed in grease.
-Our meal cost $150 pesos, which is a day and a half of work for my husband, so we were appreciative of this special treat.
+Our high-stress day was made all the better with a few tacos de tripa, bistek or chorizo (depending on the family member) and some nopales (cactus) and onions sauteed in grease.
+Our meal cost $150 pesos, which is a day and a half of work for my husband, so we were appreciative of this particular treat.

 Ni modo.
 Nothing to be done but hit the sack and hope that tomorrow will be better.